Generalised central limit theorems for growth rate distribution of complex systems: Appendix A: Random multiplicative processes

 where $\alpha$ satisfies Eq. (\ref{Eq:c3}).
-The property of Eq. (\ref{Eq:aa14}) is one of typical characteristics of the power law distribution, Eq. (\ref{Eq:aa5}).
-So, we can find that the power law exponent Eq. (\ref{Eq:aa5}) is consistent with Eq. (\ref{Eq:c3}).
-Note that Solomon et. al. elaborated on a generalized version of this type of model, $x(t+1)=g(t)f_1(x(t))+f_2(x(t))$, where both $f_1$ and $f_2$ are nonlinear functions, and they derived the relationship between the exponents and these functions \cite{solomon2002stable}.
+This property of Eq. (\ref{Eq:aa14}) is a typical characteristic of the power-law distribution, Eq. (\ref{Eq:aa5}).
+Therefore, we can find that the power-law exponent in Eq. (\ref{Eq:aa5}) is consistent with Eq. (\ref{Eq:c3}).
+Note that Solomon et al. elaborated on a generalised version of this type of model, $x(t+1)=g(t)f_1(x(t))+f_2(x(t))$, where both $f_1$ and $f_2$ are nonlinear functions, and they derived the relationship between the exponents and these functions \cite{solomon2002stable}.

-A rigorous mathematical derivation of this relation was done by Kesten in 1973 in more general form of real-valued matrix considering also the case that the distribution of the additive noise follows a power law \cite{R:31}.
-In his proof the value of $\alpha$ is limited in the range of $0 < \alpha \leq 2$ as he applies the theory of stable distribution, however, our numerical analysis and the above intuitive theoretical analysis suggests that the value of $\alpha$ can be extended to the whole range $0< \alpha $.
-It should be noted that the existence of the additive term in Eq. (\ref{Eq:c1}) or Eq. (\ref{Eq:aa7}) is essential to realize the statistically steady state.
-As known from Eq. (\ref{Eq:aa8}) the stochastic process is a random walk with a negative trend in view of $\log(x(t))$, therefore, without any additive noise term the random walker tends to shrink to $x(t)=0$, which is not the power law steady state.
-Even without the additive term ($f(t) \equiv 0$) the same power law steady state can also be realized by introducing a repulsive boundary condition such as requiring $x(t) \geq 1$ for Eq. (\ref{Eq:aa7}) by adding a rule that $x(t+\Delta t)=1$ when $x(t)<1$.
-Dividing both sides of Eq. (\ref{Eq:aa7}) by $\Delta t$ and considering the continuum limit of $\Delta t \to 0$, we have the following Langevin equation with a time-dependent viscosity.
+A rigorous mathematical derivation of this relation was done by Kesten in 1973 using a more general form of a real-valued matrix by considering also the case in which the distribution of the additive noise follows a power law \cite{R:31}.
+In his proof the value of $\alpha$ is limited to the range $0 < \alpha \leq 2$ as he applies the theory of stable distributions; however, our numerical analysis and the above intuitive theoretical analysis suggest that the value of $\alpha$ can be extended to the whole range $0< \alpha $.
+It should be noted that the existence of the additive term in Eq. (\ref{Eq:c1}) or Eq. (\ref{Eq:aa7}) is essential to realise the statistically steady state.
+As known from Eq. (\ref{Eq:aa8}), the stochastic process is a random walk with a negative trend in view of $\log(x(t))$; therefore, without any additive noise term the random walker tends to shrink to $x(t)=0$, which is not the power-law steady state.
+Even without the additive term ($f(t) \equiv 0$) the same power-law steady state can also be realised by introducing a repulsive boundary condition, such as requiring $x(t) \geq 1$ for Eq. (\ref{Eq:aa7}) by adding a rule that $x(t+\Delta t)=1$ when $x(t)<1$.
+Dividing both sides of Eq. (\ref{Eq:aa7}) by $\Delta t$ and considering the continuum limit of $\Delta t \to 0$, we have the following Langevin equation with a time-dependent viscosity:

 where